FuelLabs/fuel-debugger/docs/walkthrough.md

 4  | 6
 5  | 24

 From this we can clearly see that the left side, register `16` is the `counter` variable, and register `17` is `result`.
-Now we the counter equals it the given argument, so the loop terminates.
-So when we continue, the program ends:
+Now the counter equals the given factorial function argument `5`, and the loop terminates.
+So when we continue, the program finishes without encountering any more breakpoints:

 ```
 >> c